 An analog computer of the late 1950’s.

-than digital computers for applications requiring modest accuracy, and IMACS (then still AICA) played an important role in the introduction of this computing tool in the industrial world , playing an important role in the beginnings of computer simulation in industrial and scientific development.
+Those machines were more powerful than digital computers for applications requiring modest accuracy, and IMACS (then still AICA) played an important role in the introduction of this computing tool in the industrial world , playing an important role in the beginnings of computer simulation in industrial and scientific development.
 E.g. they were essential to the US Space program of the 1960s, and held an important place in the study of the safety of the many nuclear power plants built in Europe in the post WW II years.

 The beginnings of IMACS date from 1955, when an International Conference on Analog Computation was held at the Brussels Free University (ULB) , attended by scientists and managers of simulation laboratories from different parts of the world.
 Many of these laboratories were byproducts of the enormous technological developments that had been brought about by World War II.
 The participation was truly international, with attendees coming from most European countries including Russia, the United States of America, Japan.